drshahizan/software-engineering/materials/uml/readme.md

+# Learn Draw.IO and UML
+Draw.io is a free online diagramming tool that can be used to create UML diagrams.
+To use it effectively, you should familiarize yourself with the interface and UML basics.
+You can then create UML diagrams by dragging and dropping shapes from the relevant libraries and customizing them using formatting tools.
+Draw.io can be used to create a variety of UML diagrams, including class diagrams, use case diagrams, sequence diagrams, activity diagrams, component diagrams, and deployment diagrams.

 The topics and descriptions to learn how to use draw.io for creating UML diagrams:

 | # | Topic | Description |